Microsoft/azure-docs.pt-pt/articles/azure-monitor/insights/network-performance-monitor.md

 * Europa Ocidental
 * Suíça Norte
 * França Central
-* África do Sul Norte
+* Norte da África do Sul
 * Canadá Central
 * E.U.A.
 Oeste
 * E.U.A.
 Centro-Oeste